-Italian Ground Turkey Patties with Vegetables Provencal features seasoned ground turkey, onions, tomatoes, zucchini, and potatoes.
-It’s a filling and flavorful dish that’s pretty healthy for you, too.
+Italian Ground Turkey Patties with Vegetables Provencal features seasoned ground turkey with sauteed onions, tomatoes, zucchini, and potatoes.
+It’s a filling and flavorful dish that’s healthy for you, too!

 When my mom would make this recipe growing up, my brother and I would always fight over who got the most white potatoes on their plate.

 I don’t know if it’s because we only got to eat them in this dish or because they were so cute and small, but you were truly the favorite if you got more white potatoes than the other person.